mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

 required, more appliances can automatically be created on a cloud provider for the short duration that they're needed.

-Overall, Mirage provides substantial benefits in terms of increased efficiency and safety and is ideal for deploying to both the public cloud and embedded devices.
-Together with [Irmin](http://nymote.org/software/irmin) and [Signpost](http://nymote.org/software/signpost), Mirage forms a core piece of the Nymote/MISO toolstack to power the coming wave of [Internet of Things devices](http://en.wikipedia.org/wiki/Internet_of_Things).
+Overall, MirageOS provides substantial benefits in terms of increased efficiency and safety and is ideal for deploying to both the public cloud and embedded devices.
+Together with [Irmin](http://nymote.org/software/irmin) and [Signpost](http://nymote.org/software/signpost), MirageOS forms a core piece of the Nymote/MISO toolstack to power the coming wave of [Internet of Things devices](http://en.wikipedia.org/wiki/Internet_of_Things).